-It’s a 440km (270mile) hike trough some of the last trough wilderness in Europe, in Northern Sweden.
+It’s a 440km (270mile) hike through some of the last trough wilderness in Europe, in Northern Sweden.

-This hike will take you trough three different National Parks which are the first national parks that got established in Europe back in 1909, so you got some complete wilderness to explore that hasn’t changed in a century.
+This hike will take you through three different National Parks, which are the first national parks that got established in Europe back in 1909, so you got some complete wilderness to explore that hasn’t changed in a century.

 These parks are, from north to south, Abisko National Park, Stora Sjofallets National Park, and Sarek National Park.

 Most people do the trek from North to South, and so did I. Starting at Abisko Tourist station.

 If you do decide to visit Abisko outside the hiking, the season so is Abisko a great place to discover the Northern Light.

 This was the second time I tried to do the trek this year.

 I arrived for the first time in Abisko at the beginning of June but had to give up after a few days because of a crazy amount of snow this year.

 So I had postponed my plans and headed back home for not more than five weeks before it was possible to do the whole trek.